temper-studios/graph-file-format/README.md

 - Be as simple as possible.
 - Be easy to parse.
 - Be easy to read.
+- Be frictionless

 Check out example.c for examples.

-The goal is to express hierarchachal data structures in the most simple way possible.
+The goal is to express hierarchical data structures in the most simple way possible.
 Nodes can have children.
 Those child nodes can be nodes with a value (like a number) or more nodes. e.g.
 ```